 Example 4: Do you want to dance or sing?

-If the idea of different interrogative sentences is clear, you can post some examples in the comment box.
+You can post some examples in the comment box if the idea of different interrogative sentences is clear.
 Or, if you have any confusion, ask me in the comment box.
 I’ll try to provide you with feedback.

 Uses of Interrogative Sentences

 Think of a world without questions.
 Possible?
 No, of course.
-From personal to professional life, conversations move forward by asking questions and responding to them.
-Interrogative sentences are primarily used to find information but also for a lot of other purposes.
+Conversations move forward from personal to professional life by asking questions and responding to them.
+Interrogative sentences are primarily used to find information but also for many other purposes.

 Besides asking for information, we can use interrogative sentences to make requests, provide suggestions, offer someone something or ask for permission.
 Let’s see some examples of each use of interrogative sentences.